jcjorel/jesse-ai-best-practices/artifacts/.clinerules/workflows/jesse_wip_task_commit.md

 ### 3.2 [Implementation details] Section
 **Purpose**: Document WHAT was changed and HOW **Requirements**:
+- **Maximum 4 lines (except when there are more than 4 major functional or technical changes)**
 - List specific files modified with brief descriptions
 - Explain key algorithms or approaches used
 - Document architectural decisions made
 - Include technical reasoning for implementation choices
+- Use concise bullet points to stay within limit

 **Example**:
 ```